ruchis2712/Singha-Ruchi_Module-9-Challenge/README.md

 - Make 2 or 3 recommendations for further analysis

-### Analysis observations
+### Analysis observations / findings
-On analyzing the data for the months of July and December, we observed that:
+On analyzing the data from the months of July and December, we observed that:
 - December month is relatively more wet and cooler than the July month
 - Dec. max temperature is 83 degree farenheit vs 87 in July
 - Dec. min temperature is 56 degree farenheit vs 61 in July